edinburghhacklab/hacklab-training/syllabuses/Workshop/Bandsaw/syllabus.md

  * Hearing protection recommended

 ### Entanglement risks
- * No loose clothing or cables.
+ * No loose clothing or cables
- * No gloves.
+ * No gloves
- * Long hair must be tied back.
+ * Long hair must be tied back
- * Keep your hands a reasonable distance away from the blade i.e. at least 3-4cm.
+ * Keep your hands a reasonable distance away from the blade i.e. at least 3-4cm
- * Particular care must be taken around the gap where the blade disappears.
+ * Particular care must be taken around the gap where the blade disappears

 ## Startup checks